Snow survival shelters are built to provide warmth when in the cold outdoors. Here are a few guidelines to make one.

 Place the branches in a cone form wherein the tip faces the sky.
 Tie the upper end with a rope or vine to hold them all together.

-- Hardened forged steel blade stays sharper longer than traditional axes and advanced bevel convex design splits efficiently and makes the blade easier...
+- LONG-LASTING AND RELIABLE: Hardened forged steel blade stays sharper longer than traditional axes and advanced bevel convex design splits efficiently...

 If you’re prepared, you might have brought emergency blankets with you, if not, you can use the leaves as your roofing.
 These will contain the heat inside providing you warmth.